AkashJuwadi123/dsc80final/README.md

-#  Does the number of steps and ingredients effect the average rating of the recipes?
+# How long does it take to cook a recipe?

 by Akash Juwadi (ajuwadi@ucsd.edu) temp

 ---

-## Introduction
+## Framing the Problem

-The goal of this project is to solve the main question of whether of not the number of steps and ingredients effects the average rating of the recipes?
-In order to do this we will be using the recipes dataset which contains various different recipes and information about the different recipes.This question is interesting to look at as its shows whether recipes that take a long time to prepare, and have a large number of steps and ingredients effects overall rating of a dish.
-As such knowing this this would allow for people to make better use of their time and allow them to make the proper plans.
-The main columns from the dataset that I will be focusing on will be cooking time which is the length of time it takes to prepare a recipe, the number of ingredients in the recipe, the number of steps, and average rating of each dish.
+The goal of this analysis is to answer the main question of how long it takes to cook a recipe.
+In order to preform this analysis we must first start by cleaning the data.
+The data cleaning process is the same the process presented in project three and the link to the exploratory data analysis can be found [here](https://akashjuwadi123.github.io/dsc80final/).
+The prediction problem of this datatset is how it takes for a recipe to cook.
+In order to order to figure this out we willl split the recipes into two groups with those having a cooking time of less than 40 minutes being considered short and those with a cooking time of 40 minutes or more being considered short.
+As such we would be using s classifirer or more specifally a binary classifier for this problem.
+The variable we will be preditdting will be wether or note the recipe has a long or short cooking time and the analysis metric for the model will be accuracy as it can be quickly compared in ordered to determine the efficacy of the model.

 ---

-## Cleaning and EDA
+## Baseline Model

 The process of cleaning the data first started with getting the two separate datasets and merging them together into 1 dataframe.
 After megring them the next step was to replace all ratings of 0 with np.nan as 0 ment there were no ratings.
 After that the final steps of the data cleaning process was to split up the nutrition column into all of its separate parts and make those into new colunms.